dani1793/machine-learning-portfolio/about.md

 img: profile.jpg
 ---

-My name is Daniyal Usmani.
-I am a master’s student in Aalto University pursuing my post graduate studies in Machine Learning.
-I like to read about latest developments in field of Machine Learning.
-Over the course of my degree I did several projects related to Machine Learning.
-In my leisure time I like to travel and try different food.
+I am Daniyal Usmani, currently pursuing my post-graduate studies in machine learning at Aalto University.
+I like to stay updated about latest developments and trends in field of Machine Learning.
+And in tenure of my degree, i have completed several projects related to my major.
+When I am not working  I like to travel and try different types of food.